UK set to have slipped into recession at end of 2023

 Experts have said that if confirmed, it would be a recession in the “mildest of senses” and is likely to be short-lived, with many preferring to describe the UK’s economy as having “stagnated”.

-But a recession would deal a blow to Mr Sunak who has promised to grow the economy as one of his five priorities.
+But a recession would deal a blow to Prime Minister Rishi Sunak, who has promised to grow the economy as one of his five priorities.

 The fourth quarter figures will also reveal how the economy fared over 2023 as a whole, with expectations that it will have been weak.